Mohamed-Elhawary/courses-notes/Technical/TypeScript/README.md

 • Interfaces
 • Generics
 • Decorators
 • How the TypeScript compiler works.
 • How to integrate Third-Party JavaScript libraries into your TypeScript projects.
 • How to set up a TypeScript project with webpack.
 • How to use TypeScript together with ReactJS.
-• How to use TypeScript together with Node/ Express.
+• How to use TypeScript together with Node/Express.

 ------------------